-Report demonstrates adequate use of maths but there are some basic errors when interpreting data.
+Quality improvement report demonstrates adequate use of maths but there are some basic errors when interpreting data.
 The student uses data to support and inform some recommended actions, but not consistently.
-Numerical information is communicated with reasonable clarity and accuracy, but at times may require f clarity.
+Numerical information is communicated with reasonable clarity and accuracy, but at times may require further clarity.